Tria Dental Tysons

 A good time to introduce a pea-sized amount of fluoride toothpaste on your child’s toothbrush is when they are 3-6 years old.
 Supervise them to make sure they are brushing correctly and not accidentally swallowing any more toothpaste than the safe amount on their brush.

-Dr. brown and the Tria Dental Tysons team are happy to answer all of your questions about pediatric dentistry.
+Dr. Shine and the team at Tria Dental Tysons, a family dentistry, are happy to answer all of your questions about pediatric dentistry.
 Call for an appointment or schedule a consultation online today.